Skip to content

 Can You Move a Generator While It’s Running?
 Understanding Related Unsafe Practices

-Let’s say the noise is getting annoying, so you decide to drag the generator further away.
+Let’s say the noise is getting annoying, so you decide to drag your portable generator further away.
 That’s just as risky.

 An orange generator engulfed in flames, illustrating the danger of refuelling while running.